What is dual enrollment

 Student Billing and Payment Information

 The Student Accounts Office is responsible for generating your student bill as well as processing payments, refunds, and 1098-T tax information.
+As a reminder, Dual Enrolled students are not eligible for financial aid.

 Students who drop their course(s) within the first week of the semester will not be responsible for any portion of tuition and fees.